siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 7 directories, 5 files
 ```

-Finally, let's boostrap a Postgress as the DW, if you already have one, you may skip this step, please ensure the configurations and dbt-plugins are aligned if you chose to use your own DW.
+Finally, let's bootstrap a Postgress as the DW, if you already have one, you may skip this step, please ensure the configurations and dbt-plugins are aligned if you chose to use your own DW.

 ```bash
 docker run --rm --name postgres \